 There are many areas of social work practice that provide excellent supervision and learning opportunities.
 With the guidance of your assigned field director - who has experience placing students in the particular region where you reside - you will be an active participant in the process.

-Field Placement: Discover the Details of this Critical Requirement
+Field Experience: Discover the Details of this Critical Requirement

-Take less than 10 minutes to listen in as our director of field education walks you through the in's and out of field education including the number of placements and hours of each, ideas on how to fit them into your busy schedule and getting the help you need to secure field placements that support your career goals and more.
+Take less than 10 minutes to listen in as our director of field education walks you through the in's and out of field education including the number of experiences and hours of each, ideas on how to fit them into your busy schedule and getting the help you need to secure field experiences that support your career goals and more.

 So I'm going to take a couple of minutes to talk about the field education components of our MSW program.
 Field education provides students with the opportunity to integrate all of the material from coursework, all the coursework that Jen just discussed, into actual practice under the supervision of an MSW with two or more years of experience.
 We often refer to the coursework as filling our students' tool bag with theories, skills, interventions.
 Students then take that tool bag out into the field and practice.